jeremyguillermin/Anonme/README.md

 # Anonme
-Run all your network traffic through Tor and choose the nodes you want to enter, exit and exclude.
+This tool is used to route all your network traffic through Tor.
+You can choose your entry, exit, and exclude nodes.
-Tool developed for GNU/Linux
+Tool developed for Debian

 ![Peek 30-06-2021 05-27](https://user-images.githubusercontent.com/85474922/123897610-f9bf8500-d963-11eb-98af-c87a839f98ff.gif)